 NOTE: Please be aware that this is a very large event attended by hundreds.

 You do not need to register for this event.
+(Even though there are dates listed below.)
 However, if you hope to stay overnight before or after the event, you must submit an Visit Registration form.